Skip to content

 Document configuration setup

-This CL explains where the configuration file lives, shows common
+This PR explains where the configuration file lives, shows common

 examples, and documents the supported keys.